-This HASP covers the activities to be undertaken as part of Phase I; a separate HASP will address Phase II Deconstruction activities.
 The Contractor shall be supported on this project by various subcontractors.
 Subcontractors shall:

-- Provide environmental testing, air sampling and asbestos and COPC project monitoring (Contractor's Environmental Consultant including the function of Environmental Consultant Project Monitor) - Perform cleaning activities to remove WTC dust, perform ACBM abatement and removal of building materials/components (Abatement Subcontractor)

-• Provide miscellaneous support of the Phase I Deconstruction activities, e.g., plumbers, electricians, elevator operators; service personnel, etc.
+- Provide environmental testing, air sampling and asbestos and COPC project monitoring (Contractor's Environmental Consultant including the function of Environmental Consultant Project Monitor) - Perform cleaning activities to remove WTC dust, perform ACBM abatement and removal of building materials/components (Abatement Subcontractor) - Provide miscellaneous support of Deconstruction activities, e.g., plumbers, electricians, elevator operators; service personnel, etc.

-The organization chart for Phase I of the 130 Liberty Street project can be found in Attachment-1.
-The Contractors and first tier Subcontractors, Standard Safety Operating Procedures will be submitted to the Owner prior to start of work.
+Organization charts for the 130 Liberty Street Deconstruction Project project can be found in Attachment-1.
+The Contractors and first tier Subcontractors, and Standard Safety Operating Procedures will be submitted to the Owner prior to start of work.